Non-Abelian Kodaira-Spencer Map and non-existence of holomorphic isomonodromic deformation of Higgs bundles over Teichm\"uller spaces: Introduction

-Motivated by Theorem \ref{main A} and Theorem \ref{main B}, we make the following conjecture: \begin{conjx}For a non-nilpotent Higgs bundle $(E,\bar\p,\theta)$ in $\mathcal M_{\text{Dol}}(\mathcal X/\mathcal T_g)$, its isomonodromic deformation fails to be holomorphic over $\mathcal T_g$. \end{conjx} \textbf{Acknowledgements:} We extend our thanks to H\'el\`ene Esnault and Moritz Kerz for drawing our attention to the work in \cite{biswas}.
-We also thank Xin L\"u for valuable discussions.
-We are grateful to Jinbang Yang for helpful discussions on Appendix B.
+Motivated by Theorem \ref{main B} and Theorem \ref{main C}, we make the following conjecture: \begin{conjx} For $g\geq 3$ and a non-nilpotent Higgs bundle $(E,\bar\p,\theta)$ in $\mathcal M_{\text{Dol}}(\mathcal X/\mathcal T_g)$, its isomonodromic deformation fails to be holomorphic over $\mathcal T_g$. \end{conjx} This conjecture may be viewed as a Dolbeault-side analogue of the following theorem on representations of surface groups \cite[Theorem~1.2.1]{LL}: \begin{theorem*}[Landesman--Litt] Let $\Sigma_g$ be a smooth oriented surface of genus $g$ and